microsoft/pai/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Create an issue
-about: Report an issue encountered while operating OpenPAI
+about: Report an issue or question while using/operating OpenPAI instance (deployment).

 ---